supabase/supabase/examples/slack-clone/nextjs-slack-clone/README.md

 ### Postgres Row level security

 This project uses very high-level Authorization using Postgres' Role Level Security.
-When you start a Postgres database on Supabase, we populate it with an `auth` schema, and some helper functions.
+When you start a Postgres database on iEchor, we populate it with an `auth` schema, and some helper functions.
 When a user logs in, they are issued a JWT with the role `authenticated` and their UUID.
 We can use these details to provide fine-grained control over what each user can and cannot do.